ssbc/fusion-identity/README.md

 Returns an objects with the following methods:

-The following methods work directly on a single fusion identity:

 ### create(cb)

 Create a new fusion identity and entrust yourself with the private key.